Elliott County, Kentucky: Politics

 Elliott County had voted for the Democratic Party's nominee in every presidential election since the county was formed in 1869, up until the 2016 presidential election.
 This was the longest streak of any county voting Democratic in the United States.
 It was also the last majority-White Southern rural county never to have voted for a Republican in any presidential election until 2016.
 As of 2024, Donald Trump remains the only Republican to have ever won Elliott County in presidential elections.

 According to interviews from residents of the county, this overwhelming Democratic support was primarily due to long-standing tradition to vote Democratic passed down through generations, as well as an appreciation for big government following FDR's New Deal.
 The county is one of the lowest-income in the country, as part of the Eastern Kentucky Coalfield.
+As of 2024, the county has a median household income of $46,000 and a 25% poverty rate.

 Even in nationwide Republican landslides like 1972 and 1984, when Republican candidates won the state of Kentucky overall with over 60% of the vote, Elliott County voted 65.3% and 73.4% Democratic, respectively.
 Reagan, in particular, only performed 3% better in the county in 1984 than 1936 GOP nominee Alf Landon, despite the fact that Reagan won everywhere but Minnesota and Washington, D.C., and a national popular vote swing of 41%, while Landon lost every state but Maine and Vermont.

 It was Democrat John Kerry's strongest county in Kentucky in 2004.
 With white Americans making up 99.04% of its population, Elliott County was the second-whitest in the country to vote for Democrat Barack Obama in 2008, the whitest being Mitchell County, Iowa.
 Obama garnered 61.0% of the vote, while Republican John McCain received 35.9%.
 In fact, Elliott County provided Obama with the highest percentage of the vote in all of Kentucky, although this was nonetheless the worst Democratic performance in the county since its founding.
 The county shifted 15% rightward from 2004 to 2008, despite Obama improving by 4% in Kentucky.